-Granada, Spain has a way of finding a place in your heart and staying there forever.
-A breathtaking view of an ancient Moorish palace … a conversation with a friendly Granadino over delicious tapas … or one adventurous trip into the alluring Sierra Nevada Mountains, and you are transported back to a time where the past holds the same significance as the future, and the present provides a whirlwind of magic.
-Studying abroad in Granada will forever link you to this romantic city.
+Granada has a way of finding a place in your heart and staying there forever.
+Situated at the foot of the Sierra Nevada Mountains, Granada is near the Mediterranean coast, which provides a beautiful, temperate climate.
+A breathtaking view of an ancient Moorish palace or a conversation with a friendly Granadino over delicious tapas, and you’ll be transported back to a time where the past holds the same significance as the future, and the present provides a whirlwind of magic.
+Study abroad in Granada, Spain, and you’ll forever be linked you to this romantic city.

 The Albayzín neighborhood boasts arguably the best view of La Alhambra from its Plaza of Saint Nicholas.
 This is one of the few remaining ancient Moorish communities; it was built to house the original artists and architects of La Alhambra.
 Nearby is the Sacromonte neighborhood, made entirely of inhabited caves.
 Sacromonte is known for its live Flamenco shows, which gives visitors a taste into the local Gitano culture.
 People come from around the world to explore the variety of outdoor activities in and around Granada too.